-- A. Apply knowledge of the special education teacher's role in creating and implementing the Individualized Education Program (IEP) with fidelity, including implementing data collection and progress monitoring of students' Individualized Education Program (IEP) goals and reporting interpretable progress to students and their parents/guardians throughout the year. - B. Apply knowledge of how to use a variety of formative and summative assessment data to identify learning goals and to plan, design, adjust, and adapt instruction or intervention. - C. Apply knowledge of how students' academic, social, communication, and functional developmental characteristics impact their levels of support needs in Individualized Education Program (IEP) development. - D. Demonstrate knowledge of coordinating effectively with staff and service providers to utilize assessment data in order to provide appropriate academic, social, communication, and behavioral supports. - E. Apply knowledge of using a variety of assessment data to inform the drafting of students' Individualized Education Programs (IEPs) (e.g., writing measurable annual goals, present levels of academic achievement and functional performance [PLAAFP], accommodations and modifications, considering continuum of placement and least restrictive environment [LRE]). - F. Apply knowledge of preparing for an Admission, Review, and Dismissal (ARD) committee meeting (e.g., collecting required data, interpreting the results of progress monitoring and classroom assessment data, visually representing and interpreting data to show student progress). - G. Apply knowledge of preparing and supporting students in leading Admission, Review, and Dismissal (ARD) committee discussions regarding progress on Individualized Education Program (IEP) goals, mastery of grade-level Texas Essential Knowledge and Skills (TEKS), appropriate accommodations (e.g., academic, behavior, state and district assessments), transition needs and goals, and other supplements as needed.
+- A. Apply knowledge of the special education teacher's role in creating and implementing the Individualized Education Program (IEP) with fidelity, including implementing data collection and progress monitoring of students' Individualized Education Program (IEP) goals and reporting interpretable progress to students and their parents/guardians throughout the year. - B. Apply knowledge of how to use a variety of formative and summative assessment data to identify learning goals and to plan, design, adjust, and adapt instruction or intervention. - C. Apply knowledge of how students' academic, social, communication, and functional developmental characteristics impact their levels of support needs in Individualized Education Program (IEP) development. - D. Demonstrate knowledge of coordinating effectively with staff and service providers to utilize assessment data in order to provide appropriate academic, social, communication, and behavioral supports. - E. Apply knowledge of using a variety of assessment data to inform the drafting of students' Individualized Education Programs (IEPs) (e.g., writing measurable annual goals, present levels of academic achievement and functional performance [PLAAFP], accommodations and modifications, considering continuum of placement and least restrictive environment [LRE]). - F. Apply knowledge of creating, scheduling, and facilitating ongoing Individualized Education Program (IEP) transition activities to build students' readiness for postsecondary living and transition. - G. Apply knowledge of preparing for an Admission, Review, and Dismissal (ARD) committee meeting (e.g., collecting required data, interpreting the results of progress monitoring and classroom assessment data, visually representing and interpreting data to show student progress). - H. Apply knowledge of preparing and supporting students in leading Admission, Review, and Dismissal (ARD) committee discussions regarding progress on Individualized Education Program (IEP) goals; mastery of grade-level Texas Essential Knowledge and Skills (TEKS); appropriate accommodations (e.g., academic, behavior, state and district assessments); transition planning, needs, and goals; and other supplements as needed.